isomerpages/enterprisesg-sac-old/media/news-releases/_posts/2023-03-31-Discontinuation-of-the-issuance-of-physical-SAC-Certificates-and-transition-to-electronic-versions.md

 1) Transition of physical SAC Accreditation Certificates to electronic versions

 Currently, SAC issues physical SAC accreditation certificates to the accredited testing, inspection and certification bodies.
-In aignment with the overall government efforts on digitalisation and digitisation to improve efficiency and better manage data/processes, SAC will transit to issue only electronic certificates.
+In alignment with the overall government efforts on digitalisation and digitisation to improve efficiency and better manage data/processes, SAC will transit to issue only electronic certificates.
 This change also aligns with the public service and Enterprise Singapore’s efforts to “go green” and reduce carbon footprint in our processes with the reduction of paper usage.

 2) Amendments to the SAC Certificate format